 In its earlier reports, the committee found the study plan to be a good one.
-The manher of cases to the study gives it good wer to study the relationship between Victorian actvice and the development of non-Horigian's lysuphouses and soft tissue sense and adequate power for primary liver cancers.
-The commuttee notes that the original power calculations were performed assuming that must and nasopharyngesi cancers would be analyzed together, and the mple was projected to have adequate power under that assumption.
-Because to cancers were appropriately separated in the final analysis, the power is not as high so originally planned, but is sufficient to detect four-fold increases in risk (similar to those that have been reported in other straties.
+The number of eases in the study gives it good power to study the relationship between Visinara service and the development of non-Hodgkin's lymphocens and soft tissue SERCORDER and adsorrate power for primary liver cancers.
+The committee notes that the original power calculations were performed assuming that massi and nanopharyngesi cancers would be analyzed together, and the sample was projected to have adequate power under that assumption.
+Because there careers were appropriately separated in the first analysis, the power is not as high a originally planned, but is sufficient to detect four-fold increases in risk (similar to those that have been reported in other stanties.

 The committee is satisfied with the rationals for selection of the six cancers chosen for study, and feels that the geographical distribution of the tumor registries and the method of selecting them was satisfactory.
 The committee accepts the appropriateness of using random digit dialing for the selection of controls in the various geographical regions of the study.
-The companying the selection of controls in the selection of controls in the selection of controls in the selection.
+The consequence of the study.

-mittee also feels that the requirement for submission of histological specimens of each tumor for confirmation of pathological diagnosis is very valuable and arids to the validity of the study's results.
-The committee reviewed the data showing that dlowin in the serum of Vietnam-era veterans is generally at background levels and is not correlated with reported exposures.
-For this reason, and because it was not feasible to gather the pocessary serum from the cases and controls in the SCS study, the committee concurred with CDC that serum dinkin measures should not be used.
+mittee also feels that the requirement for submission of histological specimens of each tumor for confirmation of pathological diagnosis is very valuable and adds to the validity of the study's results.
+The committee reviewed the data showing that dioxin in the serum of Vietnam-era veterans is generally at background levels and is not correlated with reported exposures.
+For this reason, and because it was not feasible to gather the necessary serum from the cases and controls in the SCS study, the committee concurred with CDC that serum dioxin measures should not be used.

-Because of potential gaps and errors in the data gathered by the U.S. Army and Joint Services Environmental Support Group (ESG) on Vietnam-era military service, the committee recommended that CDC develop an a periori plan for handling discrepancies between the self-reported and the ESG data, taking into account the expected strengths and weaknesses of each data source.
+Because of potential gaps and errors in the data gathered by the U.S. Army and Joint Services Environmental Support Group (ESG) on Vietnam-era military service, the committee recommended that CDC develop an a priori plantfor handling discrepancies between the self-reported and the ESG data, taking into account the expected strengths and weaknesses of each data source.

-The committee also recommended that the CDC continue to refine its measures of potential sources of exposure to dioxin outside of Vietnam, in addition to potential exposures through herbindes and pesticides.
+The committee also recommended that the CDC continue to refine its measures of potential sources of exposure to discin outside of Vietnam, in addition to potential expositive through herbinides and pesticides.